 Police probe suspected hate crime after paint thrown on north London building

-This came after Palestine Action said its members had targeted the premises of a UK-based research centre for Israel and the Middle East.
+Police investigate suspected hate crime after paint thrown on north London building

+Campaign group Palestine Action posted pictures of red paint over the windows of two buildings

 Police are investigating a suspected hate crime after paint was thrown on a north London business premises.